-The Drop Mediator stops the processing of the current message and sends an HTTP 202 Accepted response to the client.
-This mediator is useful for ensuring that the message is sent only once and then dropped by the ESB.
+The Drop Mediator stops the processing of the current message.
+This mediator is useful for ensuring that the message is sent only once and then dropped by the Ei.
 If you have any mediators defined after the <drop/> element, they will not be executed, because <drop/> is considered to be the end of the message flow.

 The drop token refers to a <